alteryx/featuretools/docs/source/getting_started/install.rst

 Pip
 ---

-Featuretools is available for all version of python.
+Featuretools is available for all versions of Python.
 The recommended way to install Featuretools is with pip

 ``pip install featuretools``